ebola777/Plugbot-Enhanced/README.md

 # Plug.bot Enhanced

-New design, More stable.
+A simple and elegant auto-woot script for plug.dj.

-This project is using AngularJS, which means less code and easier to maintain.
+New design.
+More stable.

 ## Install